 4. AUX: Press to cycle through toggle between SAT1, SAT2 and SAT3 (Satellite Radio mode, if equipped) and LINE IN (Auxiliary audio mode).
+To return to radio mode, press AM/FM.

-For more information on Auxiliary audio mode, refer to Auxiliary Input Jack later in this chapter.
+For more information on Auxiliary audio mode, refer to Auxiliary Input

+Jack later in this chapter.